Broadway Photo Album

 August Wilson / 245 West 52nd Street

-Musical— about the life story of Frankie Valli and The Four Seasons, a group of boys from the wrong side of the tracks who became one of the biggest pop-music sensations.
-They wrote their own songs, invented their own sounds and sold over 175 million records, all before they were thirty.
+Musical—about the life story of Frankie Valli and The Four Seasons, a group of boys from the wrong side of the tracks who became one of the biggest pop-music sensations.
+They wrote their own songs, invented their own sounds and sold over 175 million records, all before they were 30.

 New Amsterdam / 214 West 42nd Street